cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 Here's how we win that gamble.

-{% include card-grid.html cards="Longshot, Rebel Bowman, " %}
+{% include card-grid.html cards="Longshot, Rebel Bowman" %}

 ### The Win Condition
 **The Goal:** We cast 15 spells with Longshot on the board to blast our opponents to death.